 The waterproofing is where they really have an advantage.
 Usually, they have a waterproof sealant that you stick the boards together with to waterproof the seams.
 Others, such as Kerdi-Board, require a banding material that they want you to use like you would with Kerdi fabric.

 Basically, once you install the board and glue everything together the shower is waterproofed and ready for tile.

 As you can imagine the costs are much higher than other options.
-In addition to the foam board panels, there’s usually stainless screws and washers to buy.
+In addition to the foam board panels, there are usually stainless screws and washers to buy.
 Don’t forget the urethane glue either.

 Some of the newer boards such as GoBoard, Hydroban board, and Durock board can be installed with cement board screws.

 Additionally, there’s more flex in these foam board panels and tile doesn’t like flexing.
 Some are worse than others.

-Well, that’s the breakdown on 4 waterproofing methods for tile showers: traditional, liquid, sheets, and foam.
+Well, that’s the breakdown of 4 waterproofing methods for tile showers: traditional, liquid, sheets, and foam.
 My hope is that this will give you enough information to make a choice on how to waterproof your own shower or tub walls.